HSF/hsf.github.io/_gsocblogs/2022/blog_PATATRACK_SimoneBalducci.md

 geometric properties of the detector.
 The Algorithm has been tested and it has been asserted that it works as expected.
 The output has been compared to that produced by the original algorithm, and the two are compatible.
-The list of the commits can be found here: https://github.com/SimonB00/clue/commits/main
+The list of the commits can be found [here](https://github.com/SimonB00/clue/commits/main).

 ## The binding of the code
 The CLUE algorithm has been binded into a python module created with pybind11.